 - Index Resources: The location for storing index page images.

-The Additional Report section lets you decide how to report the test result of students.
+The Report Options section lets you determine how to report the test result of students.
 They are useful when you don’t have an LMS or you want to handle the report by yourself.

 - Method: Choose between No Report (do not send the report) or HTTP (send the report through the HTTP request).